ingan274/JifJenerator/README.md

 It's pronounced "jif".
 The man who invented them said so ....
 This is not up for debate.

 ## Programming notes
+* PLEASE GO TO https://developers.giphy.com/ TO GET YOUR OWN KEY
 * Built using HTML, CSS and JavaScript/jQuery
 * Had users hover over a GIF to play it instead of clicking on it, although I also wrote working code for the click function (commented out in the jif.js file)
 * Additional feature: Users cannot add a button that already exists, and if they attempt to do so, an error message will display and the existing button will be highlighted